 What Does SR-22 Stand For?

-Technically, there is no such thing as ‘SR-22 insurance’.
-An SR-22 is the name of the form, also known as a Certificate of Financial Responsibility.
+Technically, there is no such thing as “SR-22 insurance.”
+An SR-22 is the name of the form, also known as a certificate of financial responsibility (CFR).
 An SR-22 provides proof of insurance for those who engaged in high-risk behavior while driving.

-States that Don’t Require an SR-22:
+What States Require an SR-22?